gilesncwilliams/multinational-retail-data-centralisation382/README.md

 For Mac and Window users, follow this [link](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads) and select the version according to your OS.
 Then select the latest version and follow instructions to install.
 You will be asked to create a password for your new user during the installation.
 You will need the password to connect to the database later to please keep a record of it.

 To create a database, open pgAdmin and right click on Databases and select 'Create' then 'Database'.

 ![alt text](<README images and gifs/image.png>)

-Name your database, e.g. 'sales_data' and copy the details below from your database as you will need them for the upload to database function later.
+Name your database, e.g. 'sales_data'.
+Once ready, make a note of the details below by right clicking on 'PostgreSQL 13' and selecting Properties.

 - DATABASE_TYPE = 'postgresql'
 - DBAPI = 'psycopg2'